 What do you enjoy most about your work?

 It’s pretty much a dream job.
-I’m very happy to be part of the animation industry and being able to work on cartoons at a studio that produced cartoons that I used to watch as a kid is amazing!
+I’m very happy to be part of the animation industry: being able to work on cartoons at a studio that produced cartoons that I used to watch as a kid is amazing!

 How did you get noticed by Cartoon Network?
 What was your portfolio like then?

-A fellow Art Center alumnus recommended me for a vacancy on Apple and Onion.
+A fellow Art Center alumnus recommended me to a vacancy at Apple and Onion.
 I went through a background design test and was tasked to design a few backgrounds while emulating the style of the show.
-I was eventually accepted by Cartoon Network and embarked on an interesting journey of being a BG Designer.
+I was eventually accepted by Cartoon Network, and embarked on an interesting journey of being a BG Designer.

 My portfolio back then was a mix of visual development and concept art.
 In addition, I had some works that adopted a more line-based style, which helped show my versatility.

 You can still see them on my website!

 Working in Singapore and in the United States, what are some of the differences?

 I am very fortunate to have worked at places which value work-life balance and creative collaboration, both in Singapore and the US.
 These aspects are both very important to me.